 Yes.
-A person who has purchased a regular firearm deer license and wishes to change their season option (A or B) must submit their original license and tags before the season opens.
+A person who has purchased a regular firearm deer license and wishes to change their season option (A or B) must submit their original license and tags before the season of the original license opens.
 There is a fee of \$5 (plus a \$1 issuing fee).
 Replacement licenses are available from any ELS license agent.